weacast/weacast/packages/weacast-arpege/README.md

 npm link weacast-arpege
 ```

-As this module also depends on [gtiff2json](https://github.com/weacast/gtiff2json) you have to do the same thing for it.
+As this module also depends on [weacast-core](https://github.com/weacast/weacast-core) and [gtiff2json](https://github.com/weacast/gtiff2json) you have to do the same thing for them.

 ## License